source-academy/scm-slang/README.md

 ## scm-slang?

-`scm-slang` is an **experimental** implementation of the [Scheme Language](https://www.scheme.org/) designed for compatibiity with the online learning environment of Source Academy.
-It aims to be faithful to the original SICP book whilst maintaining compatibility with newer modules designed for SICP JS in Source Academy.
+`scm-slang` is an **experimental** implementation of the [Scheme](https://www.scheme.org/) programming language designed for compatibiity with the online learning environment of [Source Academy](https://sourceacademy.org/).
+It aims to be faithful to the original *Structure and Interpretation of Computer Programs* (SICP) book whilst maintaining compatibility with modules designed for use with [`js-slang`](https://github.com/source-academy/js-slang), a subset of JavaScript intended for use with the SICP JS book in Source Academy.

 ## How does it work?

 `scm-slang` parses a subset of Scheme (minimally, enough to fulfil SICP chapters 1-4) and generates an `estree`-compatible AST.
 This way, `scm-slang` allows code written in SCM Source Languages to use modules written for JS Source Languages.

-## Comparison with R7RS Scheme
+## Comparison with Revised⁷ Report on the Algorithmic Language Scheme

 `scm-slang` is designed following the [R7RS language specification](https://small.r7rs.org/) of Scheme.
-However, there are several key differences that differentiate `scm-slang` from a complete implementation of R7RS Scheme:
+However, there are several key deviations that differentiate `scm-slang` from a complete implementation of R7RS Scheme:

-- Continuations: Continuations do not currently have first-class status in Source (as of 12-03-2023).
-Hence, procedures such as `call/cc`, which operate on continuations, are not implemented.
+- Continuations: Continuations do not currently have first-class status in Source.
+Hence, procedures such as `call/cc`, which operate on continuations, are not yet implemented.

 - Numerical types: `scm-slang` does not support complex numbers.